It gives me great pleasure to welcome you to The Federation of Newent Schools.

 Our Early Year’s Department ensure a ‘5-a-day’ reading approach is embedded alongside basing their whole curriculum around carefully selected picture books.

-Trips and visitors are a key part of the other year groups provision: evacuee experiences, Stone Age archaeological digs in the school grounds, Zoo visits handling snakes & tarantulas and seaside visits are just a handful of the events that have occurred in the last 12 months.
+Trips and visitors are a key part of the other year groups’ provision: evacuee experiences, Stone Age archaeological digs in the School grounds, Zoo visits handling snakes & tarantulas and seaside visits are just a handful of the events that have occurred recently.

-Furthermore, the school values ‘Outdoor Education’ and this year we have introduced an outdoor education programme that allows every child to gain from a range of amazing outdoor education opportunities.
-Many of these are carefully selected to link with the in-class curriculum: Building Anderson shelters; digging WW1 trenches; Lighting stone-age campfires; Looking at materials for shelters etc. These opportunities allow those children that would normally find learning in a classroom tricky to really be able to express themselves as well as benefitting the mental health of all involved.
+Furthermore, the School values ‘Outdoor Education’ and we have introduced an outdoor education programme that allows every child to gain from a range of amazing outdoor education opportunities.
+Many of these are carefully selected to link with the in-class curriculum: building Anderson shelters; digging WW1 trenches; lighting stone-age campfires; looking at materials for shelters etc. These opportunities allow those children that would normally find learning in a classroom tricky to really be able to express themselves as well as benefitting the mental health of all involved.

-We are currently reviewing our computing provision and having just invested £5000 on new technology we will be looking to make further improvement over the next few years.
+We are currently reviewing our computing provision and having just invested over £25,000 on new technology.

 Executive Head Teacher